lhadjchikh/land-and-bay-stewards/README.md

 ALLOWED_HOSTS=localhost,127.0.0.1
 ```

-Note that the database uses two separate users:
+Note that the database uses two separate users for enhanced security:

 - An administrative user (`landandbay_admin`) with privileges to create databases and users
 - An application user (`landandbay_app`) with restricted privileges for security

+For production deployments, database credentials are securely managed through AWS Secrets Manager to meet SOC 2 compliance requirements, with secure password management.
+Future enhancements may include automated password rotation.

 For deployment to AWS, additional variables are required.
 See [DEPLOY_TO_ECS.md](DEPLOY_TO_ECS.md) for details.